aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/conversion-and-saveas/excel-to-json/_index.md

 ### Response

-The service returns a **FileInfo** object.
+The API returns a **FileInfo** object.
 The important fields are described below:

 | Field         | Type    | Description                                                                  |
 | ------------- | ------- | ---------------------------------------------------------------------------- |